lineartom/public-notes/android-to-ios.md

     1. It feels slower than Touch ID or fingerprint login on Android, possibly because it then requires an extra swipe to unlock after you authenticate.
 And I *want* the extra swipe - I don't want my phone unlocking without my explicit intent to do so - but it's nice on Touch ID that expressing that intent is the same action as providing the biometric.
     1. It does very well in the dark
     1. It does seem to improve over time - it was very fiddly about allowing me to have my head in my hands, or a pillow partly blocking my face, but it has improved, presumably as it better learns my face.

-I have to reenter my iCloud password every time I install an app You can’t see any notifications because of the notchDoesn’t autocomplete my email address in text boxes for some reason No command center toggle for VPN Slippery flat edge is impractical for one handed useSometimes I don't know whether the screen is going to come on when I pick it upm or notNo wake lock for stopwatchAuto brightness is weak or laggy or broken Can’t filter gchat messages by favorites
+1. I often have to reenter my iCloud password to install an app.
+Maybe this is for apps.
+1. Notifications aren't in the top bar.
+I'm told I'll get used to this.
+1. Some text boxes - including the Safari URL bar - don't offer autocomplete.
+I think they are presuming that the app itself is doing a "smarter" autocomplete in those cases, but having the option of using word-based autocomplete would still be useful.
+1. No command-center option for toggling VPN on and off.
+1. autocomplete doesn't auto-complete my email address (super nice in Android for login boxes)

-The strange—-Google Authenticator barcodes are not compatible between android and iOS, and haven’t been for years.
+1. The strange—-Google Authenticator barcodes are not compatible between android and iOS, and haven’t been for years.
 Something about seed length, or having == in the base64, or white space.
-Things I got used to----Swiping to home
+OK let's blame Google.